- A New Introduction by Dolen Perkins-Valdez, author of Take My Hand, winner of the 2023 NAACP Image Award for Outstanding Literary Work--Fiction

 Alexander Chee, an essayist of "virtuosity and power" (Washington Post), selects twenty essays out of thousands that represent the best examples of the form published the previous year.

-Darkness Will Bind Them...watch The Lord of the Rings: The Rings of Power season 2 on Prime Video.
+Sauron has returned. . . watch The Lord of the Rings: The Rings of Power Season 2 on Prime Video.

 Immerse yourself in Middle-earth with J. R. R. Tolkien's classic masterpieces behind the films, in this gorgeous pocket-sized, leatherette-bound box set--the perfect gift for Lord of the Rings devotees.